James van Riemsdyk Game Preview: Bruins vs. Ducks

 van Riemsdyk Season Stats Insights

+- van Riemsdyk has averaged 13:40 of ice time this season (with a plus-minus rating of +2).

-- van Riemsdyk has recorded two games with a goal scored this season though four games played, including multiple goals once.
+- van Riemsdyk has scored in two of the six games he's played this season, one being of the milti-goal variety.

-- van Riemsdyk has registered a point in a game three times this season out of four games played, including multiple points on one occasion.
+- van Riemsdyk has a point in four of six games played this year, with multiple points in one of them.

-- van Riemsdyk has yet to register two or more assists in a game this season out of the four games he's played.
+- In two of six contests this year, van Riemsdyk has had an assist, but he has not recorded multiple assists in a game yet.

-- van Riemsdyk's implied probability to go over his point total is 46.5% based on the odds.
+- The implied probability is 48.8% that van Riemsdyk goes over his points prop total based on the odds.

-- There is a 28.6% chance of van Riemsdyk having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of van Riemsdyk going over his assist prop bet, based on the odds, is 31.2%.

 Sign up for Underdog fantasy today.